mrkmg/type-rest/README.md

 ## Intended Use

-Type Rest is intended to be used by "api owners" who wish to provide a fully typed interface to their restful json based api.
-Body data and return data are both assumed to be json.
+Type Rest is intended to be used to provide a simple to use interface to a well defined JSON-based API.
+All endpoints, query params, and body params can be typed out via TypeScript and the provided types, and then passed to an instance of type-rest which will then convert those typed routes into callable functions.

+Type Rest also provides a hook system to trigger actions before and after a request.
+The hooks can modify requests as well as trigger side-effects with the response.

 In order to provide a typed interface to your api, you must first build your API definition.
 This is done by using the included helper